sir4ur0n/blog/posts/polysemy-first-example.markdown

 This is pretty dense already, let's analyze bit by bit what's going on!

 `data Log m a` is our effect.
-This is the type that will appear in all our function signatures.
 * `Log` is the effect name.
-Better pick a name that's descriptive of the effect!
+This is the part that will appear in all our function signatures.
+Better pick a name that's descriptive (and ideally not verbose) of the effect!
 * `m` must always be there (you can guess the `m` stands for `Monad` but you don't really need to know what it's used for)
 * `()` is the return type of the action.
 A logging action returns nothing, so we stick to Unit (`()`)

-`LogInfo :: String -> Log m ()` is a possible "action" that has the `Log` effect.
+`LogInfo :: String -> Log m ()` is a possible **action** that has the `Log` effect.
 As you may have guessed, it is an action that takes a `String` to log, and will log it!
 Note we can have several actions under the same effect, but let's start with one.

 `makeSem ''Log` uses Template Haskell to create the `logInfo` function (same name as the action, but with the first letter changed to lowercase).
 We do not _technically_ need this, but it saves us writing uninteresting boilerplate, so let's stick with it.